-Contact information for the UMUC office nearest you is available for Asia at www.asia.umuc.edu/locations and for Europe at www.europe.umuc.edu/locations.
+Contact information for the UMUC office nearest you is available at www.asia.umuc.edu/locations.

 Accessibility Services

 Reasonable accommodations are available to help you if you have a disability and are enrolled in any program offered at UMUC.

 You should make your request for accommodations as early as possible to allow sufficient time for requests and documentation to be reviewed and proper arrangements made.
 Such requests must be made every session.